Back to Blog

 Kidnapping of William Hamm Jr. (June 15-19, 1933)

-Hamm’s Brewing Co.
-President William Hamm Jr., grandson of Theodore Hamm, was abducted near his office in St. Paul on June 15, 1933.
-Around 12:45 PM, four men from the Barker-Karpis Gang seized him near Greenbrier Street and Minnehaha Avenue East, a short distance from his workplace.
-They pushed Hamm Jr. into a black sedan, forced him to lie on the floor, and placed a white hood over his head before driving away.
+On June 15, 1933, at approximately 12:45 PM, William Hamm Jr., president of Hamm's Brewing Co. and grandson of its founder, Theodore Hamm, was abducted near his office in St. Paul.
+Four members of the notorious Barker-Karpis Gang seized Hamm Jr. close to Greenbrier Street and Minnehaha Avenue East.
+They forced him into a black sedan, made him lie on the floor, and covered his head with a pillowcase before driving off.

 Miles from the city, near the Wisconsin border, the sedan stopped and more men joined in another car.
-With Hamm Jr. on the car floor, the gangsters forced him to sign four ransom notes, authorizing payment and designating brewery's sales VP, William Dunn, as their contact.
+With Hamm Jr. still on the car floor, the gangsters forced him to sign four ransom notes.
+These notes demanded a ransom of $100,000 (equivalent to over $2 million in 2024 dollars).
+The notes designated William Dunn, the brewery's sales vice president, as the contact person for the ransom exchange.
+William Hamm Jr. was then moved to a hideout in Bensenville, Illinois where he was held until the ransom was paid.

-Ten minutes later, a taxi driver pulled up to his address and delivered a ransom note: "You know your boyfriend is out of circulation.
+Despite the gang's strict "no police" rule, the Hamm family did not comply, with brewery VP William Dunn immediately alerting St. Paul Police Chief Thomas Dahill and the FBI, who launched an investigation due to the interstate nature of the crime.
+That evening, Dunn received the ransom demand of $100,000 in small, unmarked bills, and early on June 16, 1933, a taxi driver delivered a threatening ransom note stating: "You know your boyfriend is out of circulation.
 You are to pay off $100,000 in a manner explained...If you fail to comply, you will never see William Hamm Jr. again."
-Determined to secure his release, the family withdrew $100,000 from a Minneapolis bank as preparations escalated - a Hamm's truck with doors removed stood at the ready to deliver the money.
+Determined to secure his release, the family withdrew the ransom from a Minneapolis bank and prepared to deliver the money.

 On the afternoon of June 18, 1933, Hamm's kidnappers entered his room with good news - the ransom was paid, and he was going home.
 After a long overnight drive, the blindfolded Hamm was dropped off at 5:30 AM on June 19th along Highway 1 near Wyoming, Minnesota.
 His captors instructed him to remain on the side of the road as they escaped.
 Once he was sure they'd left, Hamm walked to a nearby family farm and used their phone to call home.
 A short time later, Chief of Police Thomas Dahill announced to the press he was leaving for Wyoming to pick up Mr. Hamm.